7 Step Guide to a Life of Substance AbuseBy Dr. Margaret Paul

 Well, it's too late now, but you really don't want to read this article!
 To continue your substance addictions, you need to stay in denial that you are the one causing your pain.
 However, since you have already this article, you can certainly blot out your awareness with your favorite substance addiction!

-In addition, be certain NOT to practice Inner Bonding or join the Inner Bonding membership community, as you will not be able to stay in denial, which is essential to continuing your substance abuse!
+In addition, be certain NOT to practice Inner Bonding, as you will not be able to stay in denial, which is essential to continuing your substance abuse!

 Send this article to a friend Print this article Bookmarked 6 time(s)